Manishearth/rust-gc/README.md

 This can be used pretty much like `Rc`, with the exception of interior mutability.

+While this can be used pervasively, this is intended to be used only when needed, following Rust's "pay only for what you need" model.
+Avoid using `Gc` where `Rc` or `Box` would be equally usable.

 Types placed inside a `Gc` must implement `Trace`.
 The easiest way to do this is to use the existing plugin:

 ```rust